 We will try to share your child's learning with you on a regular basis via Seesaw.
 Do ask if you are not sure how to access this, as lots of useful information will also be sent this way.
 You will also be able to send us messages via Seesaw and we will try to respond promptly.

-For the time being we will not be having our usual fruit and veg deliveries, so the children can bring their own healthy snack for their morning break.
+We are now getting our usual fruit and veg deliveries, however, if you child would prefer they can bring their own healthy snack for their morning break.
 Please ensure it does not contain nuts.

 Children will also need to bring their water bottle.

 We would ask you to read with your child as often as possible- it really does make a huge difference to their progress.
 If they are not in the mood to read to you, it is fine to read to them or to take it in turns to read a page each- it should be an enjoyable experience, not a chore!
 They will bring books home from school, but they may sometimes rather read things they choose at home or at the library.
 Talking about what they have read or asking questions about a story you have read to them is also invaluable and we are really grateful for your support in this area.
-This term we will be putting returned books into quarantine for 72 hours before they are given out again!
+We will be changing their books on Tuesdays and putting returned books into quarantine for 72 hours before they are given out again!
 If you need to let us know how they are getting on with their reading, do send us a message on Seesaw.

-Spelling lists will be sent home towards the beginning of term (once phonics assessments have been completed) and will be tested on Fridays.
-They may practise a particular phonic pattern, or be taken from the "common exception words" list of high frequency words that are tricky to spell, or practise a particular spelling rule.
+Spelling lists will be sent home at the beginning of term and will be tested on Fridays.
+They may practise a particular phonic sound, be taken from the "common exception words" list of high frequency words that are tricky to spell, or practise a particular spelling rule.